Dog phobia therapy where the end goal isn’t to love dogs…

 -

-I’m online-based only at the moment - so all sessions take place on Zoom.
+I’m online-based only at the moment - so all sessions take place on Zoom/Google Meet.
 I love online therapy as research shows it’s just as effective as in-person therapy, but we can work together even if we live miles apart, and you get the comfort and flexibility that comes with it.

 As long as we both have good cameras and microphones, we can recreate most, if not all, of what we would do in a therapy room.
 I’ve creatively supported clients with phobias online!